-In Figure~\ref{logrho_r_fig} we plot the logarithm of the rest-mass density versus the logarithm of the normalised radial coordinate $R/R_{\mathrm{c}}$.
+In Figure~\ref{logrho_r_fig} we plot the logarithm of the rest-mass density versus the logarithm of the normalized radial coordinate $R/R_{\mathrm{c}}$.
 The models selected are the same as in Fig.~\ref{beta_r_fig} and the profiles are shown at the equatorial plane.
-Focusing on the constant magnetic susceptibility models (leftmost two columns), we see that, as previously noted, the discs with $l_0 = l_{0, 3}$ are more radially extended than their $l_{0, 2}$ counterparts.
-Moreover, the diamagnetic models (C1 and C2) are less dense in the inner region of the disc, but are denser in the outer regions.
-The exact opposite happens for the paramagnetic models (C3 and C4), where matter is more concentrated in the inner regions of the disc.
+Focusing on the constant magnetic susceptibility models (leftmost two columns), we see that, as previously noted, the disks with $l_0 = l_{0, 3}$ are more radially extended than their $l_{0, 2}$ counterparts.
+Moreover, the diamagnetic models (C1 and C2) are less dense in the inner region of the disk, but are denser in the outer regions.
+The exact opposite happens for the paramagnetic models (C3 and C4), where matter is more concentrated in the inner regions of the disk.
 It is also apparent that the dependence of the rest-mass distributions on $\chi_{\mathrm{m}}$ is qualitatively the same for all values of $a$ and $\alpha$.
 Turning now to the non-constant susceptibility models (rightmost two columns), we see that models M1 and M4 behave in a very similar way compared with their constant $\chi_{\mathrm{m}}$ (diamagnetic and paramagnetic, respectively) counterparts.
-This happens because, for these two models, $\chi_{\mathrm{m}} \rightarrow \pm 0.4$ (i.e.~a non-zero value of $\chi_{\mathrm{m}}$) for increasing $R$, while models M2 and M3 (which have a significant value of $\chi_{\mathrm{m}}$ only in the regions close to the inner edge of the disc) have a radial rest-mass density distribution very close to the one of a $\chi_{\mathrm{m}} = 0$ model, even in the inner region where the magnetic susceptibility is most relevant for these two models.
-We also note that the presence of a relative maximum in the magnetisation parameter $\beta_{\mathrm{m}}$ (cf.~Fig.~\ref{beta_r_fig}) does not seem to affect the radial distribution of rest-mass density in a significant way.
-It is also worth highlighting the similarity between the rest-mass density distributions presented here and the same kind of plots but for $\chi_{\mathrm{m}} = 0$ and different values of the magnetisation parameter at the centre of the disc $\beta_{\mathrm{m,c}}$ (see, for instance~\citet{Gimeno-Soler_etal_2019} and \citet{Gimeno-Soler_etal:2021}), with the paramagnetic models being similar to more strongly magnetised models, and the diamagnetic models being similar to more weakly magnetised models.
+This happens because, for these two models, $\chi_{\mathrm{m}} \rightarrow \pm 0.4$ (i.e.~a non-zero value of $\chi_{\mathrm{m}}$) for increasing $R$, while models M2 and M3 (which have a significant value of $\chi_{\mathrm{m}}$ only in the regions close to the inner edge of the disk) have a radial rest-mass density distribution very close to the one of a $\chi_{\mathrm{m}} = 0$ model, even in the inner region where the magnetic susceptibility is most relevant for these two models.
+We also note that the presence of a relative maximum in the magnetization parameter $\beta_{\mathrm{m}}$ (cf.~Fig.~\ref{beta_r_fig}) does not seem to affect the radial distribution of rest-mass density in a significant way.
+It is also worth highlighting the similarity between the rest-mass density distributions presented here and the same kind of plots but for $\chi_{\mathrm{m}} = 0$ and different values of the magnetization parameter at the center of the disk $\beta_{\mathrm{m,c}}$ (see, for instance~\citet{Gimeno-Soler_etal_2019} and \citet{Gimeno-Soler_etal:2021}), with the paramagnetic models being similar to more strongly magnetized models, and the diamagnetic models being similar to more weakly magnetized models.